djds23/tues/about.md

 permalink: /about/
 ---

-On Tuesday we must listen to at least 2 albums by a female fronted act.
+Every Tuesday we must commemorate the occasion by listening to at least 2 albums by a female fronted act.